Kevin Horkin

-Kevin Horkin MBE is a Lancashire business owner, journalist, pet consultant, and TV presenter who has appeared on several animal-themed television programmes in the United Kingdom.
+Kevin Horkin is a Lancashire business owner, journalist, pet consultant and TV presenter who has appeared on several animal-themed television programmes in the United Kingdom.
 He unsuccessfully contested the Hyndburn Parliamentary Constituency on behalf of the Conservative Party in both the 2015 general election and the 2017 United Kingdom general election.

 Career

 Horkin left school at 16 to start his own business: a stall in Accrington Market selling clothing and jewelry.
 He later opened "The Eye Shop" on Warner Street in Accrington.
 He challenged the opticians' monopoly on the sale of over-the-counter ready reading glasses by writing to all MPs asking Margaret Thatcher to repeal the Opticians Act of 1958, and in 1987, he won the case.
 The General Optical Council took out simultaneous private prosecutions in an attempt to stop the sale of ready-made reading spectacles.
 Horkin successfully fought the actions of the General Optical Council.
 He subsequently rebranded his business from "The Eye Shop" to "Spex Opticians," opening 22 branches across Lancashire, Greater Manchester, and Merseyside.

 Horkin has been a contributor and pet consultant to TV programmes, including This Morning with Richard & Judy.

-Horkin’s two books are Pets and personalities on Coronation Street and Star Dogs: What Stars Think about their Pets He has also appeared as a Pet Expert in The Pet Set (2003), a six-part series exploring our relationship with pets and Animal Tales (2004).
+Horkin's two books are Pets and personalities on Coronation Street and Star Dogs: What Stars Think about their Pets He has also appeared as a Pet Expert in The Pet Set (2003), a six-part series exploring our relationship with pets and Animal Tales (2004).
 Horkin also launched Pet Centric, opening seven pet stores across East Lancashire.

 Horkin's 'Pet People' column appeared in The Sunday People newspaper from January 1995 onwards and included letters from readers in a weekly Questions and Answers feature.
 The column was renamed 'Pets And Their People' in March 1998.
 He has also been a regular columnist for the TV Times on its Animal page, 'Mad about Dogs', and Sainsbury's Pet Club Monthly Magazine, in which he had a Pet features column.

 Horkin appeared in a film for television in which he played himself as a TV Pet Expert, called Catwalk Dogs.

 Horkin is also the media director of Our Dogs, a position he has held since 2000.